roumail/roumail.github.io/content/post/series-building-a-scraper-that-scales/2023-10-25-the-motivation-to-build-a-scraper-in-python/index.md

 ---
-title: "The Motivation to Build a Scraper in Python"
+title: "Part I: The Motivation to Build a Scraper in Python"
 summary:
   "Explore the journey of building a robust web scraper for analyzing Belgium's property market.
 Learn how we transitioned from Selenium to Beautiful Soup for